 Your feet may tingle if you’ve been in the same position for a long time.
-But if the feeling lasts or you experience other symptoms, it may be an early indicator of an underlying condition.
+However, tingling feet may also be a symptom of an underlying health condition, such as diabetes and kidney failure, among others.

-A variety of chronic conditions can cause tingling in the feet, including:
+The following chronic conditions may cause tingling or numbness in the feet.

-Diabetes — and a related complication known as diabetic neuropathy — is one of the most common causes of persistent tingling in the feet.
-Diabetic neuropathy is the result of nerve damage caused by high blood sugar.
+Diabetes is a common cause of persistent tingling in the feet.
+Diabetic neuropathy is a complication of nerve damage caused by high blood sugar.

 Diabetes can be managed with lifestyle changes and medications, such as insulin.

-Multiple sclerosis (MS) is a central nervous system disease that causes the immune system to attack the protective covering on nerves, or myelin.
+Multiple sclerosis (MS) is a central nervous system disease.
+It causes the immune system to attack myelin, which is the protective covering on nerves.

 This results in nerve damage and disruption in communication between the brain and body.

-Currently, there are no laboratory tests that can determine whether you have MS. Before diagnosing you with MS, a healthcare professional will want to rule out all other possible causes of your tingling feet.
+Currently, there is no single laboratory test that can determine whether you have MS. That said, a doctor will do several tests to determine the cause of your tingling feet.

-Although there’s no cure for MS, there are many treatment options available to help slow the progression of the disease and manage symptoms.
+There’s no cure for MS, but many treatment options may help slow the progression of the disease and manage symptoms.
+These may include oral drugs, injections, and infusions.

 Hypothyroidism is a condition in which your thyroid is underactive and can’t produce enough thyroid hormone to support your body’s needs.

-Untreated hypothyroidism can lead to more severe complications, including peripheral neuropathy.
-Peripheral neuropathy is damage to your peripheral nerves.
-Tingling and numbness in your feet is one of the effects of peripheral neuropathy.
+Untreated hypothyroidism may lead to peripheral neuropathy.
+This is damage to your peripheral nerves.
+Tingling and numbness in your feet are some of the effects of peripheral neuropathy.

-To diagnose hypothyroidism, your doctor will order a blood test called a thyroid-stimulating hormone (TSH) test.
+To diagnose hypothyroidism, a doctor will order a blood test called a thyroid-stimulating hormone (TSH) test.
 High TSH levels may indicate that you have hypothyroidism.

-Treatment usually involves taking an oral synthetic thyroid hormone called levothyroxine (Levoxyl, Synthroid, and Unithroid).
-Your doctor will monitor your TSH levels and adjust your levothyroxine dosage as needed.
+Treatment for hypothyroidism involves taking an oral synthetic thyroid hormone called levothyroxine (Levoxyl, Synthroid, and Unithroid).
+A doctor will monitor your TSH levels and adjust your levothyroxine dosage as needed.

 Treatment for hypothyroidism is usually lifelong.